Migrating to PSML

 - The error The value “[x]” of attribute

-@docidis wrong: expecting a "document-id" means there is an XRef or reverse XRef pointing to a document with an invalid Doc ID.
+@docidis wrong: expecting a “document-id” means there is an xref or reverse xref pointing to a document with an invalid Doc ID.
 This can usually be ignored as the conversion should remove the invalid Doc ID.
-If running the conversion a second time doesn't fix it , click on the XRef or reverse XRef to go to the document and then modify or delete the invalid Doc ID via the Properties tab.
+If running the conversion a second time doesn’t fix it , click the xref or reverse xref to go to the document and then modify or delete the invalid Doc ID through the Properties tab.

 - The error Exception parsing PS standard file usually means there is an encoding problem on the file.
-The document will need to be deleted or if there are no XRefs to the document, fix encoding errors by creating a new document, copy/pasting the old content, deleting the original and then renaming the new document.
+The document needs to be deleted or if there are no xrefs to the document, fix encoding errors by creating a new document, copy/pasting the old content, deleting the original and then renaming the new document.

-- Some errors may say See document: followed by a file path.
-If there is a View link, the original PS standard document may be viewed in PageSeeder.
+- Some errors might say See document: followed by a path.
+If there is a View link, the original PS standard document can be viewed in PageSeeder.
 However, to view the actual document file it must be accessed on the server file system under the

 pageseeder/documents/[group]/.backupfolder.
 If using FTP , choose the option “show hidden files” to see them (e.g. In FileZilla select Server > Force Showing Hidden Files).